Mckinsey666/midterm_foodie/README.md

 <img src="./readme_assets/home_page_2.png">

 The bottom column is three random recipes recommended for the user (the content is scraped online).
+You can get the original source by clicking on the logo.

 ### Create Your Recipe